What's Up, Tiger Lily?: Plot

 The plot provides the setup for a string of sight gags, puns, jokes based on Asian stereotypes, and general farce.
 The central plot involves the misadventures of secret agent Phil Moskowitz, hired by the Grand Exalted High Macha of Rashpur ("a nonexistent but real-sounding country") to recover a secret egg salad recipe that was stolen from him.
 The recipe, in the possession of gangster Shepherd Wong, is also being sought by rival gangster Wing Fat, and Moskowitz, assisted by two female Rashpur agents, temporarily teams up with Wing Fat to steal the recipe from Wong.

 The movie has an ending credits scene unrelated to the plot, in which China Lee, a Playboy Playmate and wife of Allen's comic idol Mort Sahl who does not appear elsewhere in the film, does a striptease while Allen (who is also on-screen) explains that he promised he would put her in the film somewhere.

 Cast

 Both female leads appeared the following year as legitimate Bond girls in the Japan-based You Only Live Twice.

+Production

+Producer Henry G. Saperstein had acquired the localization rights to a number of Toho films in a package deal, including International Secret Police: Key of Keys.
+Rather than localize Key of Keys in a traditional manner, Saperstein came up with the idea of completely re-writing the story and dubbing it as a comic mystery.
+The film is considered Woody Allen's directorial debut, although Allen distanced himself from it in a 2020 interview.

+After the film was dubbed and edited, it was too short for most movie houses to agree to play it, so original footage featuring Allen was shot in New York to pad out the running time.
+The set was too noisy to record voices properly, so the voices were dubbed on later.
+Since Allen was unavailable to do the dubbing session for the original footage, his voice was provided by S. Richard Krown, the film's editor.